 Hiking Trails in the Sacred Valley

-- Pinkulluna: The mountain looming above Ollantaytambo makes for an enjoyable (though initially very steep) couple-hour trek up, past Inca terracing and old granaries.
-However, the trail isn't very clearly marked in sections, so it might be worthwhile to ask around town for a guide.
+* Pinkuylluna: The mountain looming above Ollantaytambo makes for an enjoyable (though initially very steep) couple-hour trek up, past Inca terracing and old granaries.
+However, the trail isn’t very clearly marked in sections, so it’s worthwhile to ask around town for a guide.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.